stc2828/voice-to-notes/README.md

 Will run every parameter on default as: execute(wav_filename="temps/output.wav", txt_filename="temps/output.wav", step_size=10, use_txt_input=False, record=False, audio_output=False, graph=False, style="WEST", scale=None, verbose=False, mute=False, piano=False)
-It will execute on "temps/output.wav".
+In this case, it will look for "temps/output.wav".
 If the file does not exist, it will print an error.

 ### Other notes
-There are 3 types of scales you can choose. style="WEST" is 7 notes standard scale style="EAST" is 5 notes oriental scale style="ALL" if your music is complicated that doesn't run on a particular scale.
+There are 3 types of scales you can choose. style="WEST" is 7 notes standard scale style="EAST" is 5 notes oriental scale style="ALL" is used when your music is so complicated that doesn't run on a particular scale.

 If you know what specific scale you are using, valid scale values include:
 'C', 'C+', 'D', 'D+', 'E', 'F', 'F+', 'G', 'G+', 'A', 'A+', 'B'